 How to Automate Invoice Data Entry (and Stop Wasting Hours Each Week)

 A survey of mid-size accounting firms found that manual data entry accounts for roughly 40% of accountant working hours.
 That is not just expensive — it is also where most errors happen.
-One mistyped digit can throw off a tax return or trigger a payment dispute.
+One mistyped digit can throw off a tax return, trigger a payment dispute, or leave a 1099 vendor miscategorized at year-end.

 Why manual entry is a problem worth solving